-- 1. For informational purposes only, a brief outline of the UCRS in effect on the date the Agreement is signed is found in Appendix D. UPTE understands and agrees that the descriptions contained in Appendix D do not completely describe the coverage or eligibility requirements for each plan, the details of which have been independently communicated to UPTE. - 2.
+- 1. For informational purposes only, a brief outline of the UCRS in effect is found at: http://ucnet.universityofcalifornia.edu/compensation-and-benefits/retirement-benefits/index.html.
+UPTE understands and agrees that the descriptions contained in the above referenced link do not completely describe the coverage or eligibility requirements for each plan, - 2.
 Specific eligibility and benefits under each of the various plans are governed entirely by the terms of the applicable Plan Documents and regulations, and state and federal laws.
 Employees in an ineligible classification are excluded from coverage, regardless of appointment percent and average regular paid time.
 For details on specific eligibility for each plan, refer to the applicable documents, agreements, regulations, or contracts.